Four years after Metropolis, Austrian-born Fritz Lang directed his expressionistic suspense film “M.”

 Hearing this, the crowd can only jeer.
-They burst into grotesque laughter, as if the concept of a real trial is patently ridiculous.
+They burst into grotesque laughter, like the concept of an official trial is patently ridiculous.

-As the bloodthirsty crowd rushes toward Beckman, a loud whistle interrupts the frenzy.
+As the bloodthirsty mob closes in on Beckert, a whistle interrupts the frenzy.
 The police have arrived.
-Beckman will be granted a fair trial.
+Beckert will be spared—for now.

 The film concludes with a tearful Mrs. Beckman, dressed in mourning clothes.
 Elsie’s mother gets the final word: